HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Main Findings

-\subsection{Finding 1: More Context Doesn’t Always Help}
+\subsection{Finding 2: More Context Doesn’t Always Help}

-The core result is that belief-state accuracy rises monotonically with additional dialogue and saturates at 20+ questions, whereas update accuracy peaks at 5–10 questions before declining.
-This pattern indicates that while longer transcripts provide richer cues for recovering belief states, they also introduce noise that impairs belief updating.
-The implication is that context length exerts asymmetric effects on the two tasks: recognition benefits from scale, but update is vulnerable to cognitive overload, suggesting that future systems should adaptively select compact spans rather than rely on maximal context.
+To examine how context length influences model performance across tasks, we varied the number of Context QAs (5, 10, 20+).
+Based on Table~\ref{tab:combined-human-synth-avg}, we selected \texttt{GPT-4o}, \texttt{Gemini2.0Flash}, and \texttt{Qwen2.5-32B-instruct} as representative models from three categories: closed-source SOTA, lightweight efficient, and strong open-source baseline.
+The core result is that belief state inference accuracy rises monotonically with additional dialogue and saturates at 20+ questions, whereas belief dynamics update accuracy peaks at 5–10 questions before declining.
+Longer context provide richer cues for recovering belief states but also introduce noise that impairs belief updating.
+This asymmetry suggests that context length benefits \textit{belief state inference} through scale, while \textit{belief dynamics update} is vulnerable to cognitive overload, likely disrupting System2 reasoning and prompting fallback to heuristic shortcuts\cite{kahneman2011thinking, evans2013dual}.
+We next investigate whether these context-length effects stem from surface-level pattern matching rather than genuine identity modeling.